 I recognize that this is often one of the problems of reading a series—that often you don’t get a satisfying sense of closure because the first book is just setting the stage for what’s to come in the sequels.
 I don’t think it’s necessarily an inherent characteristic of a series though, because I have read first books of series that I really enjoyed, and today’s exciting television shows prove that every season’s finale can be very satisfying, and don’t have to feel like the writers are withholding the good bits for later seasons.

-I read the synopses of the later books, and they seem more interesting than the first book, but right now, I’m more eager to read other books that’s on my must-read list.
+I read the synopses of the later books, and they seem more interesting than the first book, but right now, I’m more eager to read other books that are on my must-read list.

 I really wanted to love Deus Ex: Human Revolution, but after a few hours, I was bored out of my mind.
 The stealth aspect of the gameplay was boring, and the action aspect wasn’t all that exciting either.
 To date, I have never finished any of the Deus Ex games, because at some point, they all became too boring and I just couldn’t be bothered to continue.
 The sad thing is, this franchise has one of the most interesting premises in video games, yet no developer has nailed the execution.
 If they could just hand this game over to a developer who really kicks ass at addictive gameplay and immersive storytelling (say, Valve or Bioware), then maybe there will be a Deus Ex game I could actually enjoy.